By Natalie Buchwald, LMHC | Last Updated: November 8th, 2024

 • Therapy often involves confronting painful issues.
 We have a built-in tendency to avoid pain and seek out pleasure.
 With weekly sessions, you can build on insights and practice new strategies with consistent support.
 It’s hard to build good habits without consistent practice.
 Weekly therapy is there to help you assess how you are doing and get you back on track.

 • If it’s going to make a difference, therapy requires vulnerability.
 Vulnerability requires a sense of safety.
 You’ll allow yourself to be open with your therapist only if you feel safe with them.
-Meeting with your therapist week after week will establish familiarity, rapport, and trust.
+Meeting with your therapist week after week will establish familiarity, rapport, trust, and help you deal with those feelings of anxiety.

 Is Therapy Worth the Cost?